pierre-fromager/pcasvd/README.md

 ## Purpose

-Demistify PCA to let exploration as simple as possible for c++ devs.
+Demistify PCA to let exploration as simple as possible for c/c++ devs.

 ## Lexical